-Following the May 2014 Borough Elections, the Conservatives retained control of the London Borough of Hillingdon and its administration and the cabinet is made up of councillors from the Conservative Group.
+Following the May 2014 Borough Elections, the Conservatives retained control of the London Borough of Hillingdon and its administration and the Cabinet is therefore made up of councillors from the Conservative Group.
 There is an Opposition Labour Group.
 The composition of the council is as follows:

-Each year, the council appoints a Leader and a Cabinet who make the day-to-day and strategic decisions of the council.
-Decisions can be made by individual cabinet members or by the cabinet collectively.
+Shortly after the local elections, the council appoints a Leader, who then appoints his Cabinet who make the day-to-day and strategic decisions of the council.
+Decisions can be made by individual Cabinet Members or by the Cabinet collectively.
 To ensure accountability, who makes what type of decision is detailed in the constitution and depends upon a number of criteria, including for example, the financial cost.

-When major decisions (known as 'key decisions') are to be discussed or made, these are published in the Cabinet's Forward Plan in so far as they can be anticipated to provide public transparency and notice.
-Where decisions are to be discussed at a meeting of the cabinet, this is generally open for the public to attend except where personal or confidential matters are being discussed.
+When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan in so far as they can be anticipated to provide public transparency and notice.
+Where decisions are to be discussed at a meeting of the Cabinet, this is generally open for the public to attend except where personal or confidential matters are being discussed.
 The Cabinet has to make decisions that are in line with the council's overall policies and budget.
 If it wishes to make a decision, which is outside the budget or policy framework, this must be referred to the council as a whole to decide.

-Policy overview and scrutiny committees hold the cabinet to account and advise cabinet on policy issues.
-All individual cabinet member and cabinet decisions are recorded and made public.
-The Executive Scrutiny Committee can 'call-in' cabinet decisions and a majority of the committee can ask cabinet to reconsider.
-The Policy Overview Committees undertake major policy or service reviews each year on a wide variety of topics of local interest.
-They also monitor the council's performance and advise cabinet on policy.
+Policy overview and scrutiny committees hold the Cabinet to account and advise Cabinet on various matters.
+The Executive Scrutiny Committee can 'call-in' decisions by the Cabinet or Cabinet Members and ask for them to be reconsidered.
+Four cross-cutting Policy Overview Committees undertake major policy or service reviews each year on a wide variety of topics of local interest.
+They also monitor the council's performance and budget.
 The External Services Scrutiny Committee scrutinises non-council organisations in Hillingdon, such as the NHS, utility companies and the Police.

-Hillingdon Council's constitution sets out how the council operates, how decisions are made, and the procedures that are followed to ensure that they are efficient, transparent and accountable to local people.
-Law requires some of these processes, while others are a matter for the council to choose.
+Hillingdon Council's Constitution sets out how the council operates, how decisions are made, and the procedures that are followed to ensure that they are efficient, transparent and accountable to local people.